In Part One of this step-by-step tutorial, we explained how to use WordPress widgets and in Part 2, you learned how to configure text widgets.

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Let’s add a widget to your sidebar navigation section that will display a tag cloud.
+Let’s add a widget to the sidebar that will display tags.

-Tags appearing in the widget can be found in the Tags section …
+Tags displayed in the widget are listed in the Tags screen …

-To use the widget, select a Tag Cloud widget in the Available Widgets section and drag it to the active area …
+To add the widget, select a Tag Cloud widget in the Available Widgets section and drag it to the active area …

-There’s really not much to configure in this widget.
+There’s very little to set up in this widget.
 You can add a title, and choose whether to display items in the tag cloud using Tags or Categories.
 Click Save when done …

 (Tag Cloud Widget settings)